hyperledger/fabric/docs/source/config_update.md

 For example, let's take a look at the config with a few of the tabs closed.

-Note that this is the configuration of an application channel, not the orderer system channel.

 ![Sample config simplified](./images/sample_config.png)

 The structure of the config should now be more obvious.
 You can see the config groupings: `Channel`, `Application`, and `Orderer`, and the configuration parameters related to each config grouping (we'll talk more about these in the next section), but also where the MSPs representing organizations are.
 Note that the `Channel` config grouping is below the `Orderer` group config values.